 And When I’m Not Talking About Birth…

-I left the NHS in 2016 to work as an Independent Doula and Birth Coach.
+I left the NHS in 2016 to help women and their partners through their baby’s births as an Independent Doula and Hypnobirthing Teacher.

 You are welcome to join my free Facebook group, The Birth You In Love Share Shack

 I want to be of service and help you have the best birth possible.